openjdk/jfx/modules/javafx.web/FFM-ABI-CONTRACT.md

 and retries.
 Null is still distinguished from empty - `WKJ_STR_NULL` versus `WKJ_STR_OK` with length 0 - which is the outbound distinction §11.1 says is load-bearing.

+**The retry runs the whole function again.** `WKJReturnString` (`WKJDOMUtils.cpp`) writes nothing and keeps nothing on overflow, so the second call recomputes the value.
+That is harmless for a getter, and the generated DOM facades (`dom-java-to-ffm.pl`) retry every string-returning row the same way.
+Of the 356 built rows that return a string, 13 are not named `get`/`is`/`has`, and two of those have a side effect, which the retry repeats:

+* `CSSStyleDeclaration.removeProperty`: when the removed value is longer than the 256-unit first buffer, the first call removes the property and reports overflow, and the second finds nothing to remove and returns null.
+The JNI build made one call and returned the removed value.
+* `DOMWindow.prompt`: when the answer is longer than 256 units, the retry opens a second modal dialog.
+If the second answer also overflows the grown buffer, `DOMStringCodec.decode` throws `IllegalStateException`.
+The JNI build showed one dialog.

+This is a known, unfixed deviation from the JNI build (§13.3); `dom-abi.tsv` has no column that marks a row as unsafe to repeat.
+Its reach is small.
+Both methods are public only on `CSSStyleDeclarationImpl` and `DOMWindowImpl` in `com.sun.webkit.dom`, which `javafx.web` does not export.
+No exported interface hands out a `CSSStyleDeclarationImpl`: only impl-only methods such as `ElementImpl.getStyle` do. `DocumentView.getDefaultView` does return the `DOMWindowImpl`, but as an `AbstractView`, which has no `prompt`.
+A script's `window.prompt` never reaches the DOM
+facade: it goes through the chrome `prompt` slot, which serves its own retry from the answer it already has (`webkit_java_api_page.h`).
+The upcall-side retry in `wkjFetchString` (`wtf/java/WKJRuntime.h`) also repeats its Java slot, but every caller reads state or computes a value (clipboard, cookies, localized strings, media types, file paths, IDN conversion), so the repeat is safe; a value that grows between the two reads comes back null.

 The same reasoning removes the arena from the exception slot: `WKJExceptionSlot` carries its message in a fixed inline `uint16_t message[256]` with an explicit length, truncating beyond that.
 Every current DOM exception message is a short canned string from `DOMException::description`, so nothing